 By Chris Tozzi

-APM or Log Management?
+Logging or monitoring?
 If you deploy and manage an application, these are the two key techniques available to you for helping to ensure that the application meets availability and performance expectations.
-One of them is application performance management, or APM, though you can also find it referred to as ‘application performance monitoring’ or simply ‘tracing’.
-The other is log analytics and management.
+One of them is Application Performance Management, or APM, though you can also find it referred to as ‘Application Performance Monitoring’ or simply ‘monitoring’.
+The other is log analytics and management or just ‘logging’.

 It may be tempting to assume that you need only one or the other in order to keep your application running healthfully.
 But that is not the case.
-To understand why let’s explore the differences and similarities between APM and log management, and why you need both to gain the greatest level of visibility.
+To understand why, let’s explore the differences and similarities between logging and monitoring, and why you need both to gain the greatest level of visibility.

 - Log aggregation or log shipping, which refers to the process of collecting logs from disparate sources and moving them to a central location.

 - Log storage and archiving, which involves establishing and implementing the right strategy for storing log files over the long term, as well as deleting it after a retention period has ended.

 - Controlling the quality of log data by addressing missing entries, out-of-sync timestamps, redundant logs, and so on.